awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-healthlake-fhirdatastore-preloaddataconfig.md

 # AWS::HealthLake::FHIRDatastore PreloadDataConfig<a name="aws-properties-healthlake-fhirdatastore-preloaddataconfig"></a>

-Optional parameter to preload data upon creation of the Data Store\.
+Optional parameter to preload data upon creation of the data store\.
 Currently, the only supported preloaded data is synthetic data generated from Synthea\.

 ## Syntax<a name="aws-properties-healthlake-fhirdatastore-preloaddataconfig-syntax"></a>